anoma/nspec/docs/system_architecture/identity/identity.juvix.md

 An Identity structure, formally, specifies all the types for corresponding internal and external identities.
-So, for a given Identity structure `I`, `I.verifier` should be the type of objects that can verify `commitment`s produced by a corresponding object of type `I.signer`.
+So, for a given Identity structure `I`, `I.VerifierType` should be the type of objects that can verify `Commitment`s produced by a corresponding object of type `I.signer`.
-Likewise, `I.decryptor` should be the type of objects that can decrypt `ciphertext`s produced by a corresponding object of type `I.encryptor`.
+Likewise, `I.DecryptorType` should be the type of objects that can decrypt `Ciphertext`s produced by a corresponding object of type `I.EncryptorType`.
 Implementations should ultimately include, for example, [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) public / private keys sytems.